 The court of public opinion seems to suggest the answer will be “Yes”.
 Even if the Standards do not require it, the winds of change seem to be blowing Trainers and Assessors to see the Dip VET as a professional must-have.
 The outcome of that is that professional trainers and assessors will exceed the minimum TAE requirement of the Standards.

 The very fact that Trainers are asking tells us that people are wondering if the current Standards are just a stepping stone to something else.
-Yes, the Standards have tightened requirements for Trainers/Assessors with the TAE40116 (or TAE40110 + TAELLN411 + TAEASS502) being needed from April 1, 2019.
-It is clear that the regulators had a bigger plan to revamp VET and one way of doing that was to revisit the qualifications held by Trainers/Assessors.
-The entry-level TAE Cert IV was revamped, and the requirements for RTOs to have TAE qualifications on Scope were also changed.
+Yes, the Standards have tightened requirements for Trainers and Assessors with the TAE40116.
+It is clear that the regulators had a bigger plan to revamp VET and one way of doing that was to revisit the qualifications held by Trainers and Assessors.
+The entry-level TAE Certificate IV was revamped in 2016, and the requirements for RTOs to have TAE qualifications on Scope were also changed.

 It all got harder.

-The outcome is fewer RTOs delivering the TAE Cert IV, and even fewer delivering the TAE50116 Dip VET.
-Those that are delivering it are often doing it differently to how people experienced the old TAE Cert IV.
-People who cruised through their now superseded Cert IV TAE are being confronted by additional demands of rigour that take more work and demand more knowledge and skills than were previously required.
+The outcome is fewer RTOs delivering the TAE Certificate IV, and even fewer delivering the TAE50116 Dip VET.
+Those that are delivering it are often doing it differently from how people experienced the old TAE Certificate IV.
+People who cruised through their now superseded Certificate IV TAE are being confronted by additional demands of rigour that take more work and demand more knowledge and skills than were previously required.

 I have to upgrade my Cert IV so should I just do the Dip VET and be done with it?